 Medicare Access and CHIP Reauthorization Act (MACRA)

 The Medicare Access and CHIP Reauthorization Act (MACRA) repealed the sustainable growth rate (SGR) formula and is transitioning to an incentive based system for Medicare physician payments, known as MIPS.
-Avoid penalties, learn how to participate, and stay up to date as the law becomes final and as changes are issued by the Centers for Medicare & Medicaid Services.
+Avoid penalties, learn how to participate, and stay up to date.

 What is MACRA?